islam94ibrahim/trivagor_case_study/README.md

 ## API Documentation
 - `src/openapi.yaml` file can found that document the API based on swagger open source, please refere to it for available endpoints and required parameters/data/headers

+## Git Repository
+- If you want to see commit history in the repository, click [here](https://github.com/islam94ibrahim/trivagor_case_study)